 How to blur the background in Photoshop elements?

-Ans: Adobe Photoshop, the most renowned image editing software in the world has a couple of ways of blurring the image.
+Ans: Adobe Photoshop, the most renowned image editing software in the world, has a couple of ways of blurring the image.
 The program has a tool named the ‘Blur Tool’.
-In the Blur Gallary, you will find five more blurring options as well.
+In the Blur Gallery, you will find five more blurring options as well.
 They are Field Blur, Iris Blur, Tilt-Shift, Path Blur, and Spin Blur.
 Each of them has its own characteristics.

 What is the fake Blur?

-Ans: A Fake Blur is the kind of digital blur that we create through image editing.
-We can capture natural blur while shooting a photograph with a DSLR camera.
-But when we fail to achieve the blurry effect or the images that have no blur, we use the Fake Blur.
-The whole process we can do through photo editing software like Photoshop.
+Ans: A fake blur is the kind of digital blur that we create through image editing.
+We can capture a natural blur while shooting a photograph with a DSLR camera.
+But when we fail to achieve the blurry effect or images that have no blur, we use the fake blur.
+The whole process can be done through photo editing software like Photoshop.